IamYoursh/Who-am-i-project/README.md

 Those are just some simple examples of what I enjoy filling my free time up with. if your interested in hearing a more in depth description of what I enjoy then go check out this page where I do exactly that

 (link to other page)

+Being in high school often times means that people have an idea of what they wanna do in the future but I honestly haven't really given it much thought other than id appreciate a career in creating art or maybe preparing food for people, kind of like an illustrator for children's books or a chef/cook for a restaurant.